Looking Closely at the Growth Curve for Arcadia Biosciences Inc. (RKDA)

 Sponsored

-RKDA currently public float of 20.37M and currently shorts hold a 3.61% ratio of that float.
-Today, the average trading volume of RKDA was 2.40M shares.
+The average price from analysts is $5.25, which is $3.07 above the current price.
+RKDA currently public float of 20.37M and currently shorts hold a 14.89% ratio of that float.
+Today, the average trading volume of RKDA was 2.64M shares.

 RKDA’s Market Performance